michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 If you have not installed the packages loaded in the `setup code chunk` (see above) start with installing them via `Tools` -> `Install Packages`.

 ## Reading in Data
 If your data files reside in the working directory you can access them in a relative fashion.
-My current working directory is the folder where this R-Markdown-File is stored and the data files are stored in a subfolder called "reports".
+My current working directory is the folder where this R-Markdown-file is stored and the data files are stored in a subfolder called "reports".

 ### Reading an Excel File
 My preferred method to read Excel files is to use the `readxl`-package: